 Many common questions about electrical permits can be answered by The City’s Technical Assistance Centre.
 Inquiries about building, plumbing, electrical or heating, ventilation and air conditioning code or construction methods, building safety and fire regulations, please contact the Technical Assistance Centre.
-If you would like to contact a specific inspector, view the
+If you would like to contact a specific inspector, view the Electrical contact list.

 In some cases, homeowners may apply for permits if they own and live in the home and are completing the work themselves.
 Under the same criteria, homeowners, who reside or intend to reside in their home, can now apply for electrical and plumbing permits for approved secondary suites.
 There are no required drawings or forms to apply for electrical and plumbing permits; simply bring ID, proof of ownership (in cases where the property has been purchased recently) and a cost estimate to the Planning Services Centre, located on the 3rd Floor of the Municipal Building.